koksyn/koksyn.github.io/_posts/2022-3-5-the-reasons-behind-starting-this-blog.md

 No SEO, no marketing, no promotion at least on the beginning.
 Just the knowledge (content I delivered), me and you.
 Simple.

-This is how I like to do it.
+#### Teaching by documenting discoveries

 Through my career I realised I am really satisfied in teaching people things I am passionate about.
 Blockchain is one of them - moreover it's the most exciting and interesting area of next specialization for me.

 As you can probably guess I am **not** an expert in this area, so this will not be a blog with the best practices, patterns,